openstreams/wflow/doc/wflow_emwaq.rst

     Example of an emssion model including a Sewage compartment.

-Then, contrary to D-WAQ, wflow\_sbm fluxes are not saved in a flow.dat file that represents exactly the pointer structure but rather in a hydrology.bin file that only saves some of the fluxes.
+Then, contrary to Delwaq, wflow\_sbm fluxes are not saved in a flow.dat file that represents exactly the pointer structure but rather in a hydrology.bin file that only saves some of the fluxes.
 This means that some wflow\_sbm fluxes are needed just in the pointer or in the hydrology file.
 In addition, in the hydrology file, an additional flow recorded is the “TotalFlow” that sums up some of wflow_sbm fluxes to the surface water.
 These fluxes may already be needed for the pointer or the hydrology file or just for the “TotalFlow”.
 In order to tell the coupling code which flux is needed where, the column EmPointerHyd is added in the fluxes.csv file.
 This column is filled with specific keywords: